Gu3pardo/library_OpenWeather/README.md

 # Integration

-First you have to register an account at http://www.openweathermap.org/
+First you have to register an account at [OpenWeatherMap.org](http://www.openweathermap.org/) and get an API key.

 Then enter your key in following class: